hstech-dev/maika_genius/maika-genius/readme.txt

 == Installation ==

-### Installation

-1. Upload maika-genius.zip to the /wp-content/plugins/ directory
+1. Install the Maika Genius either via the WordPress Plugin or upload maika-genius.zip to the /wp-content/plugins/ directory.
-2. Activate the plugin through the ‘Plugins’ menu in WordPress
+2. Activate the plugin through the ‘Plugins’ menu in WordPress.
-3. Set up Woocommerce app password & REST API key (creation instructions at page /wp-admin/admin.php?page=maika-genius&tab=guide)
+3. Set up "Wordpress Application Password" and "Woocommerce REST API".
-4. Connect Your Wordpress page with Maika Hub
+4. Connect Your Wordpress page with Maika Hub.
-5. Congratulations, successful installation!
+5. Congratulations, installation and setup successful!

 == Frequently Asked Questions ==